 - Durable & Chemical-Resistant: Engineered with Viton Seals so you can use with harsher chemicals without concern.
 Ideal for fertilizing, pest control or weed control

-- Eliminates dangerous, harmful propellants
+- Eliminates dangerous or harmful propellants

 - Do not use with flammable propellants